sensu/sensu-docs/content/sensu-go/6.1/plugins/supported-integrations/timescaledb.md

 ## Features

-- Transform metrics to TimescaleDB format: extract and transform the metrics you collect from different sources like Graphite, OpenTSDB, Nagios, and Influx and populate them into TimescaleDB.
+- Transform metrics to TimescaleDB format: extract and transform the metrics you collect from different sources in formats like Graphite, OpenTSDB, Nagios, and Influx and populate them into TimescaleDB.

 ## Get the plugin